schoto/THM-How-websites-work/Burp Suite: The Basics Part 2.md

 With this option selected, the proxy will completely ignore anything that isn't in the scope, vastly cleaning up the traffic coming through Burp.

+<h4>Site Map and Issue Definitions</h4>

+Control of the scope may be the most useful aspect of the Target tab, but it's by no means the only use for this section of Burp.